Malignancy: Epidemiology

 Malignancy has been a constant global health concern for a number of years, resulting in significant social and economic impacts on individuals with malignancy and their families.
 The risk of developing malignancy is 20.2%.
 In 2018, 18 million patients were diagnosed with a malignant tumour with lung, breast and prostate being the most common form.
 Additionally, there were approximately 10 million mortalities due to cancer in 2020 and, there is an overall trend which demonstrated that malignant mortality has increased by 28% over the past 15 years.

 Lung cancer has the highest mortality rate in comparison to other forms of cancer, with the leading cause of development due to smoking.
 The number of smokers in China is rapidly increasing with tobacco killing approximately 3000 people each day.
 The diagnosis of lung cancer is most common within the 50–59-year age bracket.
 Further, it caused 1.8 million deaths in 2020 alone.

 In those aged 14 or younger, leukaemia is the most frequent form of malignancy with the brain and nervous system subsequent.
 These individuals account for approximately 1% of the cancer mortality rate – about 110,000 children each year.
-The 15-49-year-old age bracket most common form of malignancy is breast cancer with liver and lung cancer following.
+In the 15–49-year-old age bracket the most common form of malignancy is breast cancer with liver and lung cancer following.
 Finally, those aged 60 and over mainly develop lung, colorectal, stomach and liver malignancy.

 Uses of "malignant" in oncology include: